Lyndhurst Infant School is a Beach School!

 The best time to explore the rock pools is at low tide which happens twice a day.
 When the tide goes out seawater is trapped and the creatures that live in it are left stranded in the dips and channels between the rocks.
 You could take a net to help you explore and maybe a plastic container to investigate what you have found more closely.
 Remember to return your findings back to the rock pools when you have finished and put any rocks you have lifted up back down gently.

-It's a great area to explore the many exciting objects that are usually hidden underwater that can be found there!
+It's a great area of the beach to explore and to investigate the many exciting objects that are usually hidden underwater that can be found there!